Secondary Education Courses

 Hours: 3

 This course focuses on the development of appropriate classroom relationships based on current theory and research.
-This includes culturally responsive practices, social emotional practices, positive behavior interventions and supports, analysis of legal and ethical issues as they relate to classroom relationships, and field experiences in a variety of secondary environments.
-Minimum GPA of 2.65, Department Approval, and field based experience required.
-Prerequisites: SED 300.
+This includes social emotional practices, positive behavior interventions and supports, analysis of legal and ethical issues as they relate to classroom relationships, and field experiences in a variety of secondary environments.
+Prerequisites: SED 300 with a minimum grade of C. Minimum GPA of 2.65, Department Approval, and field based experience required.

 SED 389 - Independent Study